 Test strips of 0-200ppm are commonly used in restaurant kitchens. (see our blog: Wash/RInse/Sanitize) .
 Cruise ships and senior’s homes often use 1000ppm levels.
-Some daycare centers prefer the 2000ppm test strips which can indicate have with intermediate levels such as 500 & 800ppm.
+Some daycare centers prefer the 2000ppm test strips which can indicate accepted sanitize & disinfect levels such of 500 & 800ppm.
 Health care facilities such as hospitals are the main users of the 10000ppm test strips since these allow for chlorine uptake by organics such as blood.

 If you aren’t sure what you need, contact your local health authority.
 If you need assistance buying strips, give us a ring at (877)746-4764 betwen 8:30-5:00 Eastern Time, M-F.